Leadership

 Senior Research & Development Electrical Engineer at Columbia Power Technologies, Inc.

-I completed the Ph.D. in Electrical Engineering at FREEDM at Systems Center at North Carolina State University in 2010.
-My internships at Ford Motor Company and ABB Corporate Research in Dätwill, Switzerland, provided me with hands-on testing and design experience in power electronics.
-I reciprocated my value to the projects by improving testing procedures, redesigning the main test facility, and improving the schedule outlook of the project.
+He completed his Ph.D. in Electrical Engineering at FREEDM at Systems Center at North Carolina State University in 2020.
+His internships at Ford Motor Company and ABB Corporate Research in Dätwill, Switzerland, provided him with hands-on testing and design experience in power electronics.

-In November 2022, I joined C-Power as a Senior Research and Development Electrical Engineer, designing, testing, and validating their next-generation SeaRAY and StingRAY devices to bring autonomous ocean energy systems (AOPS) to market!
+In 2020, Landon co-founded Water Bros Desal with Wes to compete in the Waves to Water Prize, earning a place in the DRINK stage finale.
+In November 2022, he joined C-Power as a Senior Research and Development Electrical Engineer, designing, testing, and validating their next-generation SeaRAY and StingRAY devices to bring autonomous ocean energy systems (AOPS) to market.

 Wesley Williams